Rider Guide

 • 6:45 AM -7:40 AM - Bag drop open

 Sunday will have a morning bag drop station for you to leave all your post ride gear.
 Your bag must have your rider number on the bag before dropping it off.
-You can have your change of clothes, recover drinks, car keys, and any other items you will need to relax and enjoy the after the race party without having to go back to your car or condo.
+You can have your change of clothes, recovery drinks, car keys, and any other items you will need to relax and enjoy the after the race party without having to go back to your car or condo.
 After your race, drop your bike at the valet, grab your bag, hit up a changing tent and enjoy everything you just accomplished with a cold drink on us!

 • 7:40 AM - Rider briefing